 Juni does his impression of narrating like a private eye in a neo-noir film.
-Speaking of neo-noir films, Rodriguez went on direct Frank Miller’s Sin City.
+Speaking of neo-noir films, Rodriguez went on to direct Frank Miller’s Sin City.

 Elijah Wood & George Clooney make cameo appearances.

 Bill Paxton said “Game Over for you pal, Game Over!”
 A reference to Paxton’s character from Aliens saying his infamous line, “Game Over man, Game Over!”

 Negative: I hate to break it to you, Robert Rodriguez did a horrible job on making this movie without thinking this through.

 The 3-D Glasses are completely useless.
 When I first put them on, I can only see red and blue from the lenses.
-It’s like Steve Martin’s glasses from The Jerk, which resulted people becoming cross-eyed!
+It’s like Steve Martin’s glasses from The Jerk, which resulted many people becoming cross-eyed!
 I’m so gonna Triple Down for making me have a difficult time to see through red & blue!
 I am relieved that the 3-D Glasses didn’t damage my eyeballs.
 No wonder Christopher Nolan refuses to convert his pictures into 3-D format.